tembo-io/website/docs/postgres_guides/how-to-use-postgresql-arrays/how-to-use-postgresql-arrays.md

 <img src={WhereClause} width="600" alt="WhereClause" />

 **Step 4** - There are also methods to manipulate or update the data in the array.
-You can use the traditional `UPDATE` method to update the data:
+You can use the traditional `UPDATE` statement to update the data:

-`UPDATE` method can be used to remove element(s) from the array.
+`UPDATE` statement can be used to remove element(s) from the array.
 To remove the value `74.0` from the array, execute the following command:

 ```
  UPDATE students SET home_coordinates = array_remove(home_coordinates, 74.0);